President and Founder

 Manager of Training

-Becky McClintock is a dog trainer and educator specializing in assistance dogs and advanced clicker training.
+Becky Kier is a dog trainer and educator specializing in assistance dogs and advanced clicker training.
 As the Manager of Training for Service Dogs Inc. (SDI) Becky has played an integral role in the advancement of SDI’s training program.
 Adept in shelter dog assessment, she has evaluated hundreds of shelter dogs in her work with SDI.

 Becky created her business, Seize the Click! to provide consultation and educational services to other trainers.
 Her passion is thoughtfully training dogs to become engaged, advanced learners, and teaching others to do the same.
 Her blog chronicles the training progress of her newest dog, Kiss, through video.
 Becky presents the seminars Click for Independence I and II around the nation.